WeaverDyl/Reddit-Comment-Analysis/README.md

 ## Setup
 The only outside libraries you'll need to run this project yourself are [PRAW](https://praw.readthedocs.io/en/latest/), and [Matplotlib](https://matplotlib.org/).
 Both are available via pip.

-Then you need to setup a script application on Reddit, and enter the login information in the `config.py` file.
+Then you need to setup a script application on Reddit, and enter the login information in the `praw.ini` file.
 See instructions [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html).
+You also need to change the default user agent in the `authenticate` function of `bot.py`.

 At the top of `bot.py`, add the relative path to your initial file and final file locations.
 If collecting initial data, then change  the value of `COMMENTS_TO_GET` to the number of comments you want to collect. `bot.py` should then run without issue.

 In the middle of `data.py`, at the top of the `print_data_to_file` method, add a location where you would like some statistics printed.
 Then, at the bottom of `data.py`, in `main`, add the relative path to your initial file and final file locations. `data.py` should then run without issue.

 Once those are setup, you're ready to collect data.
-You can set the subreddit as well as the number of comments you'd like to collect within `bot.py` Then, simply run `python bot.py` with the `run_initial(r)` method uncommented, and the `run_final(r)` method commented out.
-Once you have your data, run `bot.py` again with `run_initial(r)` commented out and `run_final(r)` uncommented.
+You can set the subreddit as well as the number of comments you'd like to collect within `bot.py` Then, simply run `python bot.py` with the `run_initial(reddit)` method uncommented, and the `run_final(reddit)` method commented out.
+Once you have your data, run `bot.py` again with `run_initial(reddit)` commented out and `run_final(reddit)` uncommented.
 These method calls are made in `main`.

 ### Data File Format
 The initial and final data file layouts each differ, so I'll explain how they're both laid out.